Rawicz County

 Rawicz County (powiat rawicki) is a unit of territorial administration and local government (powiat) in Greater Poland Voivodeship, west-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Rawicz, which lies 88 km south of the regional capital Poznań.
 The county contains three other towns: Miejska Górka, 9 km north-east of Rawicz, Bojanowo, 13 km north-west of Rawicz, and Jutrosin, 22 km east of Rawicz.

 The county covers an area of 553.23 km2.
-As of 2006 its total population is 59,375, out of which the population of Rawicz is 21,301, that of Miejska Górka is 3,128, that of Bojanowo is 3,014, that of Jutrosin is 1,872, and the rural population is 30,060.
+As of 2006, its total population was 59,375.
+Of this number, Rawicz had 21,301 residents; Miejska Górka, 3,128; Bojanowo, 3,014; Jutrosin, 1,872; and the rural population, 30,060.

 Neighbouring counties

 Rawicz County is bordered by Gostyń County to the north, Krotoszyn County and Milicz County to the east, Trzebnica County to the south, Góra County to the west, and Leszno County to the north-west.